vzeizer/MachineFailure/README.md

 ![logo](images/2_classimbalance.png)

-## Class imbalance as a function of type...
+## Class imbalance as a function of operational mode

-The following figure depicts the class imbalance, displaying the number of instances, for each kind of...
+The following figure depicts the class imbalance, displaying the number of instances, for each kind of operational mode.
+The "L" mode dispalys the largest number of instances of failures and non-failures modes.

 ![logo](images/3_classimbalance_types.png)

-## Machine failure proportion by each kind of type...
+## Machine failure proportion by each kind of operational mode

-The following figure shows the machine failure proportion according to each kind of type...
+The following figure shows the machine failure proportion according to each kind of operational mode.
+In spite of the high number of imbalance concerning the number of instances for each operational mode, the proportion of failures in each operational mode is relatively balanced.

 ![logo](images/4_machinefailure_type.png)

 ## Boxplot of features according to Machine Failure

-The following figure shows a boxplot of selected features according to Machine Failure.
+The following figure shows a boxplot of selected features according to Machine Failure, from which one can observe that failures-events tend to have a larger number for **Air Temperature, Process Temperature, and Torque**.

 ![logo](images/5_processtemperature_failure.png)

 ## Violinplot of features according to Machine Failure

-The following figure shows a violinplot of selected features according to Machine Failure.
+The following figure shows a violinplot of selected features according to Machine Failure, evidencing what was stated in the previous figure.

 ![logo](images/6_airtemperature_failure.png)

 ## Boxplot of features according to the kind of...

-The next figure shows a boxplot of three selected features according to the kind of...
+The next figure shows a boxplot of three selected features according to the kind of operational mode.
+Curiously, there is a balance in the range of values for **Air Temperature, Process Temperature, and Torque** as a function of the operational mode.

 ![logo](images/7_process_temperature_type.png)

 ## Violinplot of features according to kind of...

-The following figure shows a violinplot of features according to kind of...
+The following figure shows a violinplot of features according to kind of operational mode, evidencing what was stated about the previous figure.

 ![logo](images/8_airtemperature_violin.png)

 ## Violin plot for numeric features according to Machine Failure

-The next figure shows a violin plot for numeric features according to Machine Failure attribute.
+The next figure shows a violin plot for numeric features according to Machine Failure attribute, from which one can clearly notice that for **Tool wear, TWF, HDF, PWF, OSF, and RNF** there is a clear distinct behavior concerning failures and non-failure events.

 ![logo](images/9_violin_features_failure.png)

 ## Violin plot for numeric features according to kind of

-The following figure shows a violin plot for numeric features according to kind of
+The following figure shows a violin plot for numeric features according to kind of operational, and there seems to be a similar behavior accross each kind of operational mode, curiously.

 ![logo](images/10_violin_features_type.png)